prakartigoel24/Voice-Assistant-Project/README.md

 # MERLIN - Voice Assistant

-Created a voice assistant for everyday tasks with just voice commands.
+Created a voice assistant for everyday tasks which can be done by using voice commands only .

  ## * TASKS * ##